For additional information on Anthropology at UC Merced, please visit the Anthropology website.

 - 50 percent of students reported “Confident” or “ Very Confident” for PLOs 2, 5, and 6.

 The conclusions that we draw inform our learning support strategies and assessment protocols.
 First, we see that students need more learning support in the classrooms to feel confident and proficient in PLO 4, in particular.
 Second, the survey questions seem to work well and will be administered to students on a larger scale in 2012 in addition to collecting direct evidence of program outcomes.

-Student graduates from the Anthropology program are studying at the University of California Merced focusing on world cultures and at the University of Southampton in the UK focusing on archaeological computing.
+Student graduates from the Anthropology program are studying at the University of California, Merced, focusing on world cultures and at the University of Southampton in the UK focusing on archeological computing.

 Student graduates from the Anthropology program are working in a variety of professional settings including national parks, a venture capital company and in research capacities at universities.